Meta's AI Development Slows: Challenges and Implications

 Key Highlights

-- Zuckerberg highlights slow AI development at Meta.
+- Meta's CEO highlights slower-than-expected AI development pace

 Real-World Impact